 The basic rules for comp picks are such:

 **A team losing more or better qualifying free agents than it acquires in the previous year is eligible to receive extra draft picks.

 **Compensatory free agents are determined by a formula that uses salary, playing time and postseason honors.
 Only unrestricted free agents whose contracts naturally expire or void (no team-forced voids) are eligible under the formula, and those who sign one-year deals for low minimums generally do not count.
-Players also must remain on the new teams past Week 10 of their first season there.

 **A team receives picks that equal the net loss of compensatory free agents, with a maximum of four.
-The highest round in which a team can acquire a comp pick is the third (although a 10-year vet can net no more than a fifth).
+The highest round in which a team can acquire a comp pick is the third (although a 10-year non-QB vet can net no more than a fifth).

 **The league hands out 32 extra choices each year; if there are not 32 qualifying losses, the teams at the top of the draft receive the extra seventh-round picks until 32 choices have been allocated.